deawx/google-maps-categorized-markers/README.md

   - `npm update`
 * From the project root, run `gulp` which will concatenate and minify to `dist/categorizable-map.min.js`
+* For development, run `gulp watch` to auto-build upon file modifications.

 If you add new `src/` files to the build process, also add their path to the `files` property in project root file `package.json`.